 - Complete a significant project that can enhance your professional portfolio.

-The NDSR program will allow ten recent graduates of master's programs in relevant fields to complete a nine-month residency at various institutions in the Washington, D.C. area.
-A call for applications, including specific guidelines on the application process and other candidate qualifications will be released in February 2013.
-Students accepted to the residency program will complete an intensive two-week digital stewardship immersion workshop at the Library of Congress, commencing in September 2013.
+The NDSR program will allow recent graduates of master's programs in relevant fields to complete a residency at various institutions in the Washington, D.C. area.
+A call for applications, including specific guidelines on the application process and other candidate qualifications will be released at a later date.
+Students accepted to the residency program will complete an intensive digital stewardship immersion workshop at the Library of Congress.
 Residents will then transfer to selected host institutions to work on digital stewardship projects that complement their learning objectives.
 Residents will receive a bi-weekly stipend to cover living expenses.

 Throughout this educational experience, Residents will attend a series of invited guest lectures, present and discuss their work regularly, and actively participate in the collaborative educational community established by the residency program.
 Residents will complete the program with a presentation about their project to a national audience at a professional conference.Immersion Workshop